GSL response to the Commission's Report on Annual Visits to Immigration Detention Centres

 Response to Summary of HREOC's Observations following the Inspection of Mainland Immigration Detention Facilities 2007

 I am writing in response to the Summary of HREOC's Observations following your Inspection of Mainland Immigration Detention Facilities in 2007.
 We welcome your observations and recommendations which will further enhance our ability to deliver a consistently high level of service to the clients in our care.
-It is particularly pleasing to note that the favorable comments which you made in 2006 regarding our staff's approach and attitude remained evident in 2007.
+It is particularly pleasing to note that the favourable comments which you made in 2006 regarding our staff's approach and attitude remained evident in 2007.

 Many of the issues that you raise require a response from DIAC and not GSL One issue which has attracted attention relates to excursions and HREOC expresses its concern in the Observations about updated Detention Operations procedures which have the effect of limiting excursions, particularly for high risk detainees.
 GSL is very conscious of the value of external excursions for the mental health and genera! well-being of those in detention, and for minimising the impact of detention.
 Within the approved policy framework, GSL will be happy to engage with stakeholders, including HREOC and the Commonwealth Ombudsman, to increase the number and variety of authorised excursions.
 It is however appropriate that DIAC, which is responsible for the updating of the Detention Operations procedures, should respond to the points raised in the Observations.